samsung-cnct/kraken/README.md

 are stored in the default location: `${HOME}/.kraken/<cluster name>`.

 ## Working with Your Cluster (Using kraken)
-For all of its operations, kraken uses the kraken-lib image (github.com/samsung_cnct/k2) that ships with the installed `kubectl` and `helm`.
+For all of its operations, kraken uses the [kraken-lib image](quay.io/samsung_cnct/k2) that ships with the installed `kubectl` and `helm`.
 You can access these tools through the `kraken tool` subcommand.
 Using this subcommand helps ensure you're using the correct version of the relevant CLI for your cluster.

 `kubectl` (http://kubernetes.io/docs/user-guide/kubectl-overview/), a CLI for working with a Kubernetes cluster, is